Friday 17 May 2024

 Yesterday marked the arrival of the local elections when all the councillors of their respective parties start pacing around leisure and community centres like lost and wandering souls looking for somebody to talk to because nobody really wants to have a chat with them.
 So they kicked their heels last night deep into the small hours of the morning, hoping and wishing that their political party will win quite emphatically eventually.

 It has now become fairly evident that the Tories are like battered and bruised heavyweight boxers whose eyes are black and blue, swollen beyond recognition and spattered with blood on their shorts.
-It used to be the case that the Tories could bluff their way out of this dire predicament like those shifty and cunning criminals who are accused of robbing the most famous bank in the world.
+It used to be the case that the Tories could bluff their way out of this dire predicament like those shifty and cunning criminals who are accused of robbing the most famous bank in the world but then simply get away with it.
 The results of yesterday's elections have yet to filter through but something tells you that this is going to be very grisly and gruesome for the Conservatives.
 They may have overstepped the mark too many times.

 For Sir Keir Starmer, those distant recollections of Tony Blair being declared Prime Minister in 1997 seem like some yellowing parchment from another century.
 Blair was Britain's last Labour Prime Minister and Starmer must be feeling that this could be his golden age.
 He remains a highly respected human rights lawyer and makes all the correct noises for an incoming Prime Minister.
 The words and phrases are perfectly pitched but without any of the legal references that you might have thought he'd resort to but then decided not to.